 Like every aspect of the EMBA program, your online classes are high-engagement experiences.
 The Adobe Connect technology used in the program allows you to interact with your faculty and fellow classmates by sharing screens, writing in comments and questions in real time, and participating in the discussion by conference call.
 Because of the ease with which the interface allows you to share and analyze content and spreadsheets as a group, your professors often use online classes to focus on technical issues, allowing for a richer discussion when your class meets together on Grounds.

 Recordings of online classes are also available for students who are not able to attend the live class sessions.
-Typically, online classes are scheduled for Tuesday and Thursday evenings (e.g. 7:30 - 9 p.m.).
+Typically, distance learning MBA classes are scheduled for Tuesday and Thursday evenings (e.g. 7:30 - 9 p.m.).

 Virtual Group Meetings